tylermercer/personal-website/src/content/posts/software/free-lunches.md

 is probably a minority.
-It seems to me that many developers and firms choose React simply because it is familiar and popular.[^self-fulfilling-prophecy-of-react] Most of the trade-offs Voss mentions are then chosen _implicitly_, not explicitly, because alternatives haven't been sincerely considered.
+It seems to me that many developers and firms choose React simply because it is familiar and popular.[^self-fulfilling-prophecy-of-react] Most of the trade-offs Voss mentions are then chosen _implicitly_, not explicitly, because alternatives haven’t been sincerely considered.

 One point of evidence for these tradeoffs being chosen implicitly is the comparatively low usage of [Preact](https://preactjs.com/) compared to that of React.
-Preact has a React-compatible API---with `preact/compat`, you can replace React with Preact in an existing React project[^switching-to-preact] If people were carefully considering the trade-offs of different framework choices, wouldn't a lot of them decide that Preact's much smaller bundle size (4.2kb minified and gzipped---_one tenth_ of the size of React![^bundlephobia-preact]) and better performance[^framework-benchmark] make it a better choice?
+Preact has a React-compatible API---with `preact/compat`, you can replace React with Preact in an existing React project[^switching-to-preact] If people were carefully considering the trade-offs of different framework choices, wouldn’t a lot of them decide that Preact’s much smaller bundle size (4.2kb minified and gzipped---_one tenth_ of the size of React![^bundlephobia-preact]) and better performance[^framework-benchmark] make it a better choice?